 Tentative credit reduction

 As a tax credit, the amount of your qualified plug-in electric drive motor vehicle tax credit reduces your tax bill on a dollar-for-dollar basis.
 In order to claim the credit, you have to have a tax liability you report on your return.
-It will not increase your refund beyond what is owed.

 Depending on your liability and other tax credits you take, you may not see the full tax savings of the tentative credit you calculate on Form 8936.
 This is because the credit is a nonrefundable credit.
 Nonrefundable tax credits cannot reduce your tax bill below zero and also reduce your tax bill for a number of other credits taken before reducing the remaining tax bill for your plug-in electric motor vehicle credit.